 Tulsa is also one of the smallest cities in the country to support fulltime ballet and opera companies.
 The critically acclaimed Tulsa Ballet and the Tulsa Opera rank among the top ten regional opera companies in America.

-The Tulsa Performing Arts Center is home to 13 resident performing arts organisations in addition to a touring Broadway series.
+The Tulsa Performing Arts Center is home to a number of performing arts organisations in addition to a touring Broadway series.
 The city's rich cultural life extends to the visual arts as well.
-The Philbrook Museum of Art is one of only five in the country to offer a historic mansion and gardens, once the Italianate villa and estate of an oil baron.
+The Philbrook Museum of Art offers a historic mansion and gardens, once the Italianate villa and estate of an oil baron.

 Additionally, the Gilcrease Museum houses the largest collection of Western American art in the world.
 It's easy to imagine Tulsa's creative atmosphere being inspired by the natural beauty surrounding the city.
 Tulsa is nestled in northeast Oklahoma among rolling hills and forests, with the Arkansas River running through its centre.

 Its 800-acre river parks system features picnic areas, playgrounds, and sports fields, as well as extensive trails for walkers, runners, and cyclers.
 The city is also something of a golf haven, with 19 public courses as well as multiple award-winning private courses.

 We are looking for contributors for our Tulsa travel guide.
 If you are a local, a regular traveller to Tulsa or a travel professional with time to contribute and answer occasional forum questions, please contact us.